jakequinter/tools/web/README.md

-# Web scraper
+# Bitcoin price

-A simple web scraper that fetches the current price of Bitcoin from [CoinMarketCap](https://coinmarketcap.com/).
+Grab the the current price of Bitcoin by scraping [CoinMarketCap](https://coinmarketcap.com/) or by hitting the [Strike API](https://strike.me/developer/).

 ![A GIF showing the bitcoin command running in a terminal](https://user-images.githubusercontent.com/39658269/204101479-0ec2250f-e2c4-4b76-b7ec-3aa4085d6362.gif)

-> ⚠️ The css class that's used to grab this information may suddenly change.
+> ⚠️ The css class that's used to grab the CoinMarketCap data may suddenly change.
 Update the script accordingly.

+### Setup

+Rename the `.env.example` to `.env` and add your Strike API key.

 ### Installing dependencies